Seimht/budget-buddy/README.md

 ## How It Works

 1. User logs in with Google
-2. User is taken to dashboard
+2. User is taken to the dashboard
 3. Transactions are fetched from PostgreSQL
 4. Monthly summary is generated from stored data
-5. When user adds a transaction, it is saved in the database and appears instantly on the UI
+5. When a user adds a transaction, it is saved in the database and appears instantly on the UI

 ---